Earl Van Dorn: Strategic Deception and the Prevention of Bloodshed at Galveston

-Return to cavalry service
+Return to cavalry command

 Holly Springs Raid

-Van Dorn proved to be more effective as a cavalry commander, leading the Holly Springs Raid, which seriously disrupted Ulysses S. Grant's first Vicksburg Campaign plans.
+General Van Dorn proved to be more effective and even brilliant as a cavalry commander, a role in which he was never beaten.
+He led the Holly Springs Raid, which thwarted Ulysses S. Grant's first Vicksburg Campaign plans.
 Van Dorn was upset at being relieved by General John C. Pemberton, and wanted to regain his honor.
 Obtaining Pemberton's permission, Van Dorn planned a secret raid against Grant, not even telling his soldiers.
-On December 16, 1862, Van Dorn, with 2,500 fighting cavalry left Grenada, fording the Yalobusha, riding northeast.
-At dawn, December 20, Van Dorn and his lightning cavalry struck Holly Springs, capturing 1,500 sleepy U.S. soldiers while destroying at least $1,500,000 worth of U.S. supplies.
+On December 16, 1862, Van Dorn, with 2,500 fighting cavalry left Grenada, fording the Yalobusha and riding northeast.
+At dawn on December 20, Van Dorn and his cavalry struck Holly Springs, capturing 1,500 U.S. soldiers while destroying at least $1,500,000 worth of U.S. supplies.
 U.S. post commander Colonel Robert C. Murphy was captured.
-Six hundred Illinois U.S. cavalry cut loose and escaped Van Dorn's wrath.
-Local Confederate women at Holly Springs cheered Van Dorn, proclaiming "the Glorious Twentieth".
+Six hundred Illinois U.S. cavalry escaped.
+Local Confederate women at Holly Springs cheered Van Dorn as a celebrity conqueror, proclaiming "the Glorious Twentieth".

-Grant had not been caught unaware of Van Dorn's raid.
+Grant had not been caught unaware of Van Dorn's raid but was, instead, outmaneuvered.
 Grant had placed his U.S. cavalry on a 24-hour watch to protect his supply line.
 U.S. cavalry commander T. Lyle Dickie had warned Grant that Van Dorn had left Grenada and was headed northeast.
 Grant had warned commanders of Van Dorn's raid by telegraph post to no avail.
-Colonel Murphy had been warned by Grant twice that Van Dorn was headed his way, but Murphy did nothing to prepare for battle.
+Colonel Murphy had been warned by Grant twice that Van Dorn was headed his way, but did nothing to prepare for battle.
 Grant's wife Julia and son Jesse were not in Holly Springs during Van Dorn's raid.
-Julia and Jesse had left Holly Springs the night before to meet with Grant at Oxford.
+They had left the night before to meet with Grant at Oxford.